FelysNeko/daybreak/boot/meta.gram.md

 # The Base Case

 This file describes the parser in the ./src folder.
 The intuition is to use this mini peg parser to generate a fully functional peg parser.
-Note that this parser does not parse itself.
+Note that this parser does not parse itself, and this grammar file is not actuate.

 ```
 grammar[Grammar]: